a-nagrani/Deep-learning-packages-installation/README.md

-# pytorch
-Installing pytorch on a remote machine + all dependencies and useful libraries
+Installing pytorch, tensorflow, keras on a remote machine + all dependencies and useful libraries

 Assuming you have python3.6 or higher already.

-### Anaconda
+# Anaconda

 Conda is a package manager to manage virtual environment and install packages.
 [Anaconda cheat sheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf).
 First get Anaconda from [here](https://www.anaconda.com/download/#linux).